Frequently Asked Questions

 However, if you plan to submit for insurance reimbursement, your insurance provider may require a referral.
 Please check with your insurance company to understand their out-of-network reimbursement requirements.

-• We are an out-of-network provider, which means we do not bill insurance directly, and payment for sessions is due at the time of service.
-We accept cash, check, credit/debit cards, and HSA/FSA cards
+• I am an out-of-network provider, which means I do not bill insurance directly.
+Payment is due at the time of service.

 • To be completely honest, insurance companies are not kind to healthcare providers.
 Reimbursement rates for therapy have been steadily decreasing, and insurance often dictates how many visits you can have, how long those visits are, and even what types of treatment you can receive—regardless of what you actually need.

-By remaining out of network, we’re able to:
+By remaining out of network, I’m able to:

 • Spend more one-on-one time with you during each session